nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `KaChinnnng` from [here](https://github.com/AY2324S1-CS2113-T18-3/tp/releases).
-3. Copy the downloaded file to the folder you want to use as the home folder that allow write access for your KaChinnnng.
+3. Copy the downloaded file to the folder you want to use as the home folder that allow to write access for your KaChinnnng.
 4. open a command terminal and navigate to the folder where you have copied the file to.
 5. type in the following to run the program
 ```